remlapmot/r-docker-devcontainer/README.md

 * In the devcontainer the REditorSupport VSCode extension is added ([VSCode extension marketplace entry](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r)).
 * The devcontainer docs for this are [here](https://code.visualstudio.com/docs/devcontainers/containers#_create-a-devcontainerjson-file).
 * The full list of features of REditorSupport is [here](https://github.com/REditorSupport/vscode-R/wiki/R-Language-Service).

+* On M1/M2 Macs the installation of the REditorSupport extension can sometimes hang, see this algorithm [here](https://github.com/microsoft/vscode-remote-release/issues/8169#issuecomment-1543987445) to hopefully and get out of this.